This Primer is a step-by-step “how to” on the Ohio homeschool law (the Ohio Administrative Code section 3301-34).

 (D) "School district of residence" means the public school district within which the parent resides.

-(E) "Superintendent" means the superintendent of schools of the city, county, or exempted village school district in which the parent resides.
+(E) "Superintendent" means the superintendent of schools of the city, local, or exempted village school district in which the parent resides.

 (1) School year for which notification is made;

-(2) Name of parent, address, and telephone number (telephone number optional);
+(2) Name of parent, address, email and telephone number (email and telephone number optional);

 (3) Name, address, and telephone number (telephone number optional) of person(s) who will be teaching the child the subjects set forth in paragraph (A)(5) of this rule, if other than the parent;